ctomkow/gluetube/README.md

 # gluetube
-A python script scheduler with a shared local database.
+A simple python script scheduler with a shared local key-value database.
 Meant to enable easy automation and integration of infrastructure and systems.
 Like cron, but with more bells and whistles.

 ## installation